mrkwapo/Harvard-CS50/README.md

 # Harvard CS50 - 2019 Problem Sets
-This repository contains my solutions to Harvard University's CS50 - Introduction to Computer Science.
+This repository contains my solutions to Harvard University's CS50 - Introduction to Computer Science course.

 Each problem is grouped by problem set.
-Click the problem set title to get details for that problem set.
-Click the problem name to view the algorithm created to solve that problem.
+To get details for each problem set, click the problem set title.
+To view the algorithm created to solve that problem, click the problem name.

 Problem sets 1-3 are completed in C.